HomeHealthThe Silent Killer: Ovarian Cancer

 Persistence of Symptoms

-When the symptoms are persistent, when they do not resolve with normal interventions (like diet change, exercise, laxatives, rest) it is imperative for a woman to see her doctor.
-Persistence of symptoms is key.
+A woman must see her doctor when the symptoms are persistent and do not resolve with regular interventions (like diet change, exercise, laxatives, rest).
+The persistence of symptoms is critical.
 Because these signs and symptoms of ovarian cancer have been described as vague or silent, only around 19 percent of ovarian cancer is found in the early stages.
 Symptoms typically occur in advanced stages when tumor growth creates pressure on the bladder and rectum, and fluid begins to form.

 A rectovaginal pelvic examination is when the doctor simultaneously inserts one finger in the rectum and one in the vagina.
-It is helpful to take a mild laxative or enema before the pelvic exam.
+Taking a mild laxative or enema before the pelvic exam is helpful.

 Have a comprehensive family history taken by a physician knowledgeable in the risks associated with ovarian cancer.
-5 percent to 10 percent of ovarian cancer has a familial link.
+Five percent to 10 percent of ovarian cancer has a familial link.

 Every woman should undergo a regular rectal and vaginal pelvic examination.
-If an irregularity of the ovary is found, alternatives to evaluation include transvaginal sonography and/or tumor markers.
+If an irregularity of the ovary is discovered, alternatives to evaluation include transvaginal sonography and tumor markers.
 The most common tumor marker is a blood test called the CA-125.

 Unfortunately, most women with ovarian cancer are diagnosed with advanced-stage disease (Stage III).
-This is because the symptoms of ovarian cancer (particularly in the early stages) often are not acute or intense, and present vaguely.
-In most cases, ovarian cancer is not detected during routine pelvic exams, unless the doctor notes that the ovary is enlarged.
+Because the symptoms of ovarian cancer (particularly in the early stages) often are not acute or intense and are present vaguely.
+In most cases, ovarian cancer is not detected during routine pelvic exams unless the doctor notes that the ovary is enlarged.
 The sooner ovarian cancer is found and treated, the better a woman’s chance for recovery.
-It is important to know that early stage symptoms are not silent, so women should be extra alert and watch out for early symptoms.
+It is essential to know that early-stage symptoms are not silent, so women should be extra alert and watch out for early symptoms.

 Potential symptoms of ovarian cancer include: